 Sautéed Broccoli Recipe with Roasted Garlic and Pecorino

-A bowl of sauteed broccoli with roasted garlic and Pecorino.
+A platter of broccoli with roasted garlic and pecorino.

 This post may contain affiliate links.
 Please read our affiliate disclosure.